EmilRamsvik/Digital-Garden/docs/Books/Book Reviews/Four Thousand Weeks Time Management for Mortals.md

 - *“Spring is here, even in London N1, and they can’t stop you enjoying it.”*

-- *but perhaps the simplest is to keep two to-do lists, one “open” and one “closed.”
+- *Perhaps the simplest is to keep two to-do lists, one “open” and one “closed.”
 The open list is for everything that’s on your plate and will doubtless be nightmarishly long.*

 - *Meanwhile, as far as possible, choose devices with only one purpose, such as the Kindle ereader, on which it’s tedious and awkward to do anything but read.*

-- *to give money, check in on a friend, send an email praising someone’s work—act on the impulse right away, rather than putting it off until later.
+- *To give money, check in on a friend, send an email praising someone’s work—act on the impulse right away, rather than putting it off until later.
 When we fail to act on such urges, it’s rarely out of mean-spiritedness, or because we have second thoughts about whether the prospective recipient deserves it.*